project-fifo/docs/general/installation.rst

 Configuration
 -------------

-If this is a fresh installation the installer will create default configuration files for each service.
-When updating the configuration files do not get overwritten but new ``*.conf.example`` files will be added.
+If this is a fresh installation the installer will create the default configuration files needed for each service.
+When an update is performed, the configuration files do not get overwritten but new example``*.conf.example`` configuration files will be added.
-The generated files contain some defaults.
-However is it advised to take some time to configure `Wiggle <../wiggle/configuration.html>`_, `Sniffle <../sniffle/configuration.html>`_, `Snarl <../snarl/configuration.html>`_ and `Howl <../howl/configuration.html>`_.
+The generated files do contain default settings.
+However, is it advised that you take some time to further configure and customize `Wiggle <../wiggle/configuration.html>`_, `Sniffle <../sniffle/configuration.html>`_, `Snarl <../snarl/configuration.html>`_ and `Howl <../howl/configuration.html>`_.

 Startup